 So, I can’t really tell you why, but I decided to do a little research on where the state of Washington rates on the quality of our roads.
 We spend a lot of money on our roads and highways but are we getting what we are paying for?

-That says "Washington State has the 10th worst roads in the United States.
-Construction Coverage says that “while road quality and funding improved nationwide from 2000 to 2020, not every state has been able to keep up.
+There was a study done by Construction Coverage that says Washington State has the 10th worst roads in the United States.
+Construction Coverage says that "while road quality and funding improved nationwide from 2000 to 2020, not every state has been able to keep up.
 Washington State, in particular, has among the worst-quality roads in the country.”
-Numbers show that 19.6% of Washington’s roads are in poor condition—nearly one in five—with 40.6% in fair condition and 39.8% in good condition.
-At the top of the list in first place, Rhode Island.

 loading...

-"Washington could use improvement across the board, especially when it comes to costs.
-Getting a car, maintaining a car, and of course, gassing it up."
-Gonzalez said.
+Washington could use improvement across the board, especially when it comes to costs.
+Getting a car, maintaining a car, and of course, gassing it up.

-I recently did a road trip to Seattle by way of Stevens Pass and was surprised that from Skykomish to Monroe the roads seemed verry bumpy for the posted speed.
+I recently did a road trip to Seattle by way of Stevens Pass and was surprised that from Skykomish to Monroe the roads seemed very bumpy for the posted speed.
 My son was not able to take a nap on the trip, just too bumpy.

 Photo by Dave Keefer